mrbusche/backseatfan.com/_posts/2010-03-24-tebow-told-to-stfu-at-wonderlic-exam.md

   </p>

   <p>
-    One player said to &#8220;Shut the Fuck Up.&#8221; And the room of players laughed (and sighed in relief because they wanted to say the same thing).
+    One player said to "Shut the Fuck Up."
+And the room of players laughed (and sighed in relief because they wanted to say the same thing).
   </p>

   <p>